 A post-common envelope binary (PCEB) is one type of binary star showing an unusual history, i.e., a pair that doesn't appear to fit the typical history associated with independent main sequence stars.
 Their particular atypical history is presumed to include a common envelope (CE) phase, a phase during which mass falling from one star to the other expands into a gas cloud that surrounds them both, i.e., an envelope common to both stars.
 A star in that phase is called a common envelope binary (CEB) and the phase is called a common envelope binary event (CEBE), the word event used because the phase is assumed to be very short.

-Common envelope binary events are deduced to have occurred to explain the unexpected evolutionary stages of the two stars.
-Binary stars are thought to have formed as pairs, i.e., simultaneously.
-The characteristics of sufficiently-independent stars should reflect this identical age along with their mass, as per the Vogt-Russell theorem.
-The occurrence of mass transfer between binaries was deduced to explain Algol, a star system showing such an unusual pairing of stars.
+Past common envelope binary events are deduced to explain the unexpected evolutionary stages of the two stars.
+Binary stars are thought to generally form in pairs (simultaneously) and the characteristics of sufficiently-independent stars should reflect this identical age along with their mass, as per the Vogt-Russell theorem.
+An occurrence of mass transfer between binaries explains Algol, a star system with such a mismatched pair of stars.
 I don't think Algol is considered a post-common envelope binary, but models explaining some other binary systems incorporate a common envelope phase in their history.
 Such a common envelope phase might end with the two stars coalescing, or with the envelope blown away, or leaking away.
-In the latter case, a post-common envelope binary is the result.
+In the latter cases, a post-common envelope binary is the result.